|

 arrives.

-The shelter equipment must include heavy plastic sheeting and the other supplies and
+The fallout shelter equipment must include heavy plastic sheeting and the other supplies and

 tools required to build tents over the doors as is described for expedient shelters in Nuclear